 INTERNAL CONTROL at Batavia LINES OF DEFENSE MODEL WITHIN THE FRAMEWORK OF BATAVIA’S INTERNAL CONTROL SYSTEM

-The internal control implemented by Batavia uses the lines of defense model, emphasizing the concept that “risk management is everyone’s responsibility,” starting from Batavia’s Board of Directors down to the functions that interact directly with clients.
-This framework was developed and implemented to ensure that business risks are managed within limits acceptable to Batavia, and to ensure that Batavia’s functions comply with the applicable laws and regulations as well as Batavia’s internal policies and operational procedures.
+Batavia applies internal control based on the Three Lines Model, emphasizing the principle that risk management is the responsibility of all parties—from the Board of Directors to the operational units that interact directly with clients.
+This framework is developed and implemented to ensure that all business risks are managed within acceptable limits for Batavia.
+In addition, it aims to ensure compliance with applicable laws and regulations, as well as with the company’s internal policies and operational procedures.

 PROCESS/RISK OWNERS AT Batavia AS THE FIRST LINE

-In the lines of defense model applied at Batavia, the process owners or risk owners act as the first line.
-They consist of those responsible for investment and research functions trading securities transaction settlement marketing and customer complaint handling information technology accounting and finance as well as human resource development.
-The process/risk owners are responsible for implementing effective internal control procedures in daily activities and for integrating risk management capabilities into activities that may generate risks.
+Within the “Three Lines Model” applied at Batavia, process owners/risk owners serve as the first line.
+They include the individuals responsible for key functions such as investment and research; trading; securities settlement; marketing and customer complaint handling; information technology; accounting and finance; and human resource development.
+As the first line, process/risk owners are responsible for implementing effective internal control procedures in their day-to-day operations.
+They also play a key role in integrating risk management capabilities into all activities that have the potential to generate risks.

 RISK MANAGEMENT AND COMPLIANCE FUNCTIONS AT Batavia AS THE SECOND LINE